2021 Chrysler Pacifica Vs. 2021 Toyota Sienna: A Minivan Showdown

 Van land is an interesting place these days.
 The van landscape has changed so much over the years that at times it seemed that the SUV was going to chew up too much of the market space for the van to survive.
 What has happened instead, is that only the titans of the van have stayed afloat.
 Today we’re going to take a look at two of them: the Chrysler Pacifica and the Toyota Sienna.

-Chrysler is credited with introducing the minivan to the North American market all the way back in 1984 so they have a fair claim at being the most knowledgeable brand in the van game today.
+Chrysler is credited with introducing the minivan to the North American market all the way back in 1984 so they have a fair claim at being the most knowledgeable brand in the van game today and probably still one of the best minivans available in Canada.
 The innovations and changes that they’ve made to their vans over the years would lend credence to the statement.

 Toyota was not far behind though.
 Their late 80s addition to the North American market paved the way for the Toyota Sienna that we know today.